robert/robert.github.com/_posts/2020-05-03-pfab14-evil-eval.md

 ---
 layout: post
-title: "PFAB #13: Evil `eval`, enemy of security and clarity"
+title: "PFAB #14: Evil `eval`"
 tags: [Programming Projects for Advanced Beginners]
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab14
 published: false
 ---
-PFAB reader Frankie Frankleberry writes:
+*Programming Feedback for Advanced Beginners* reader Frankie Frankleberry writes:

 > Here's a program I wrote recently.
 It works, but I'm really not sure if my code is "proper".
 I use Python's `eval` function, which never feels like a good idea.
 There might be a nicer way to do it...?

 Frankie is absolutely correct; using the `eval` function is never a good idea.
-Fortunately, he's also correct that there is almost always a better way.
+Fortunately, he's also correct that you almost never have to use it, and there are almost always better options available.
 In this post we'll learn what the `eval` function does, why it's wonderful and amazing, and why you should never, *ever* use it.
 We'll also see how we can rewrite Frankie's code using first-class functions to expunge the evil `eval` altogether.
 Frankie's code is written in Python, but the lessons are applicable to code written in many other languages.

 ## What does Frankie's program do?